 NEXT_PUBLIC_EMULATOR=true FIRESTORE_EMULATOR_HOST=localhost:8080 FIREBASE_AUTH_EMULATOR_HOST=localhost:9099 FIREBASE_STORAGE_EMULATOR_HOST=localhost:9199 FIREBASE_PUBSUB_EMULATOR_HOST=localhost:8085 NEXT_PUBLIC_FIREBASE_EMULATOR_HOST=localhost NEXT_PUBLIC_FIRESTORE_EMULATOR_PORT=8080 NEXT_PUBLIC_FIREBASE_AUTH_EMULATOR_PORT=9099 NEXT_PUBLIC_FIREBASE_STORAGE_EMULATOR_PORT=9199 FEATURE_FLAG=true

-.env.production configuration, we will set variables for the production application.
+We will set variables for the production application in our

 Careful!
 Do not add sensitive data here.
 Instead, add it from your CI or Vercel Console.